Sourcepass MCOE Blog

 • Passkeys using supported authenticators

-These methods authenticate users outside the browser session, making it far more difficult to intercept usable credentials or tokens.
+These methods work outside the browser session.
+That makes it far harder for attackers to intercept credentials or tokens.

 They are especially effective for administrative accounts and users targeted by repeated phishing attempts.